 How Do Parrots Survive In The Wild?

-Parrots are omnivores, meaning they eat meat and vegetation.
-In the wild, parrots eat a diet of nuts, seeds, flower buds, fruit, vegetables, and the occasional insect.
-Parrots also chew vegetation and drink the juices from it.
+Wild parrots eat a diet of nuts, seeds, flower buds, fruit, vegetables, and occasional insects.
+Parrots also bite vegetation and consume its moisture.

-- Wild cats
+- Wild cats.

-In conjunction with the other physical adaptations, most species of parrots have thrived in the wild, hence their long life expectancy.
-However, a domesticated parrot would not survive in the wild as it wouldn’t be equipped to survive.
+In conjunction with other physical adaptations, most parrot species have thrived in the wild, hence their long life expectancy.
+A pet parrot wouldn’t survive in the wild because it lacks these finely-tuned skills.